How to Apply for this Grant

 - State Boards

-Your State Historical Records Advisory Board may evaluate the application on technical merits as well as its relation to state plan priorities. - Peer Reviewers
+Your State Historical Records Advisory Board (SHRAB) may evaluate the application on technical merits as well as its relation to state plan priorities.
+Applicants should contact their SHRAB coordinator about the proposal and seek advice. - Peer Reviewers

-After reviewing proposals, the comments of peer reviewers, the applicants' responses to the reviews, and evaluations by the Commission staff, Commission members deliberate on proposals and make funding recommendations to the Archivist of the United States who, as Commission Chairman, has final statutory authority and selects award recipients.
+After reviewing proposals, reviewers' comments, the applicants' responses, and evaluations by the Commission staff, the Commission members deliberate and make funding recommendations to the Archivist of the United States, who has final statutory authority and selects award recipients.
 Throughout this process, all members of the Commission and its staff follow conflict-of-interest rules to assure fair and equal treatment of every application.

 Award Administration Information